jonmest/How-To-Tamper-With-Any-Electron-Application/README.md

 `npx asar extract app.asar folder_for_unpacked `

 You now have access to the source code in `/folder_for_unpacked`.
 The interesting part, is that you can now make tiny changes to the source code, pack it back into an .asar archive and replace the old `app.asar` with it.
 And when you run the application again, it will work just like normal -- if you haven't introduced any breaking code.

+Obviously, you can't fault Electron or any developers working with it for that.
+It is just the way this works.

+The problem is that, as far as I know, there is currently no standard way of verifying the integrity of these applications.
+Bad guys are capable of tampering with the source code, but we should at least have the ability to ensure they're not messing around with us.

+For example, I was able to unpack the source code for the excellent Signal messaging app, modify it to fetch all plaintext messages in the client's decrypted SQLite-database, and post them to a server in my control, pack it back and replace the original `app.asar` with it.
+No user would possibly notice it, unless they were overwatching the network traffic for abnormal activies: